-Doc White of the White Sox hurled a one-hitter in beating Cleveland, 1-0, in 10 innings in a game in Chicago.
+Doc White of the White Sox hurled a one-hitter in beating Cleveland, 1-0, in 10 innings in Chicago.
 It would be the first of five one-hitters thrown by White between 1903 and 1908 without ever throwing a no-hitter.
 Cleveland’s only hit was by third baseman Bill Bradley, a double.

 The 15-0 win stood as the biggest margin of victory in any no-hitter ever thrown in the majors — until 111 years later when Jake Arrieta of the Chicago Cubs no-hit the Cincinnati Reds, 16-0.
 Smith’s game remains the AL mark for biggest margin.